MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-support-kext.md

 Starting with macOS High Sierra (10.13), macOS requires all kernel extensions to be explicitly approved before they are allowed to run on the device.

-If you did not approve Microsoft's kernel extension during the deployment / installation of Microsoft Defender ATP for Mac, then the application displays a banner prompting you to enable it:
+If you did not approve the kernel extension during the deployment / installation of Microsoft Defender ATP for Mac, then the application displays a banner prompting you to enable it:

    ![RTP disabled screenshot](images/MDATP_32_Main_App_Fix.png)